Chickenpox: Picture, symptoms, treatment and prevention

 What is chickenpox?

-Chickenpox (varicella), a viral illness characterised by a very itchy red rash, is one of the most common infectious diseases of childhood.
+Chickenpox (varicella) is a viral illness characterised by a very itchy red rash, and is one of the most common infectious diseases of childhood.
 It is usually mild in children but there is a risk of serious complications, such as bacterial pneumonia.

 People who have had chickenpox almost always develop lifetime immunity (meaning you are extremely unlikely to get it again).
 However, the virus remains dormant in the body and it can reactivate later in life and cause shingles.

 Chickenpox is caused by the herpes varicella-zoster virus.
 It is spread by droplets from a sneeze or cough, or by contact with the clothing, bed linens or oozing blisters of an infected person.
 The onset of symptoms is 10 to 21 days after exposure.
 The disease is most contagious a day or two before the rash appears and until the rash is completely dry and scabbed over.

 What are the symptoms of chickenpox?

 Chickenpox appears as a very itchy rash that spreads from the torso to the neck, face and limbs.
 Lasting seven to 10 days, the rash progresses from red bumps to fluid-filled blisters (vesicles) that drain and scab over.
 Vesicles may also appear in the mouth, on the scalp, around the eyes or on the genitals, and can be very painful.

 This cycle repeats itself in new areas of the body until finally, after about two weeks, all of the sores have healed.
 The disease is contagious until all the spots have dried up.
 Unfortunately, the virus is also contagious for at least one day before the rash breaks out.

 Seek medical advice about chickenpox if:

 - You think your child has chickenpox.
 A doctor can confirm your diagnosis.